CarterMacLennan/knowledge-sharing/README.md

 1. We are off-loading complexity from the BI layer to the ETL layer.
 2. It's critical that the facts must be expressed at the same grain.

+**Important Dimension Table Techniques**

+_Table Structure_

+Dimension tables have a single primary key that acts as the foreign key in the relevant fact table(s).
+Typicallty dimension tables are wide and short while embracing denormalization to favour simplicity and query performance.
+On top of this because dimension table attributes are the target for report labels we want to use verbose descriptions while avoiding operational codes and acronyms.

+_Dimension Surrogate Keys_

+In dimension tables we want to avoid using natural keys as our primary keys.
+This is because natural keys for a dimension are subject to business rules out of our control, can be incompatible, or simply poorly administrated.
+To claim control over our primary keys we should create dimension surrogate keys for each dimension table (except for the date dimension).
+These are anonymous integers that are assigned in sequence starting with the value 1.

+_Durable Supernatural Keys_

+Whenever we want a new key (i.e., for an employee) we need to create a new “durable” key that will not change even if they resign and are subsequently rehired.
+Although we may have multiple surrogate keys over their lifetime, this new durable supernatural key will remain the same.
+Ideally, they should be independent of the business process and are simple integers assigned in sequence starting with 1.

+_Degenerate Dimensions_

+These dimensions have no content outside of their primary key.
+As a result the degenerate dimension is placed inside of the fact table with no associated dimension table.

+_Multiple Hierarchies in Dimensions_

+Many dimensions have a natural hierarchy like location (i.e., city, state, country).
+We should resist normalizing our dimensions and instead keep them in the same dimension table for simplicity and improved query performance.

+_Null Attributes in Dimensions_

+We end up will null attributes when a dimension row is not fully populated.
+Unlike  Fact Tables we want to substitute these nulls with a “Unknown” or “Not Applicable” string.
+This is because different databases will handle grouping/ constraining on nulls differently.

+_Calendar Date Dimensions_

+Most fact tables have a calendar date dimension.
+This is because rather than computing it in SQL you can simply look it up in the given dimension table.
+Note that in this case the primary key of a date dimension can be something like YYYYMMDD, rather than a sequentially-assigned surrogate key.

+_Role-Playing Dimensions_

+In some cases you will want to refer to a single physical dimension multiple times in a fact table (i.e., multiple dates in the date dimension).
+In this case you will have unique attribute columns (nicknamed "roles") that will enable seperate foreign keys to refer to these views.

+_Junk Dimensions_

+Often it can be handy to have a "junk dimension" to combine several miscellaneous lowcardinality flags that are produced by a business process rather than making seperate dimension tables for each one.

+_Outrigger Dimensions_

+Outrigger dimensions are dimensions that contain a reference to another dimension table.
+We can do this, however, typically we would want to show correlation between dimensions using seperate foreign keys in the corresponding fact table.
+One example of this would be a employee dimension having the attribute "first day" that references the calendar dimension.

 ##### Reference:
 - [Data Warehouse Toolkit](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/books/data-warehouse-dw-toolkit/)